Mitigating Prior Shape Bias in Point Clouds via Differentiable Center Learning: Conclusion

 \section{Conclusion}

-Our study presents \textbf{DCS-Net}, an innovative pretraining framework specifically designed for point cloud models, which effectively tackles information leakage issues and facilitates the exploration of global patterns.
+In this study, we present \textbf{DCS-Net}, an innovative pretraining framework specifically designed for point cloud models, which effectively eliminates prior shape bias issue and facilitates the exploration of global patterns.
 DCS-Net introduces a differentiable approach to center point acquisition, which enhances the complexity of the training process.
 By incorporating non-trivial proxy tasks for global and local feature reconstruction, the model successfully captures both global and local patterns within the point cloud.
-The experimental results demonstrate that replacing the original farthest point sampling (FPS) algorithm with DCS-Net for center point acquisition not only mitigates information leakage but also significantly improves performance in downstream point cloud tasks.
+The experimental results demonstrate that replacing the original farthest point sampling (FPS) algorithm with DCS-Net for center point acquisition not only mitigates prior shape bias in the point cloud model but also significantly improves performance in downstream point cloud tasks.
 This highlights the effectiveness and potential of DCS-Net in enhancing the capabilities of point cloud models for various applications.